Simultaneous 3D Object Segmentation and 6-DOF Pose Estimation: RELATED WORKS

 \textbf{CNN-based prediction methods}.
 Recently, CNN-based methods have gradually been used to solve these limitations \cite{SSD6D}\cite{BB8}\cite{Seamless}.
-SSD-6D \cite{SSD6D} as a pipeline focus on the object detection relies on the SSD architecture \cite{SSD}, which can simultaneously predicts 2D bounding boxes with the object class.
+SSD-6D \cite{SSD6D} as a pipeline focus on the 2D object detection relies on the SSD architecture \cite{SSD}, which can simultaneous predicts 2D bounding boxes with the object class, the scores for possible viewpoints and the class of in-plane rotations.
 This is followed by an post-processing to transform 2D bounding boxes to 6-DOF pose hypotheses.
-BB8 \cite{BB8} is a two-step 3D bounding box detection pipeline, which firstly segments the object in 2D image and then predicts the 2D projection coordinates of the object 3D bounding box for the given segmentation.
-The 6-DOF pose is calculated by using the PnP algorithm \cite{PNP}.
-Seamless \cite{Seamless} is a distinct framework that relies on the backbone of YOLO \cite{YOLO} to predict the 2D projections of the vertices of the object 3D bounding box directly, which are then transform to 6-DOF pose using the PnP algorithm.
-Most of the above methods can not directly acquire the 6-DOF pose in 3D space of the objects but need a processing of PnP like spatial mapping.
-Several point clouds \cite{vote3deep,wvoting,voxelnet} based 3D object recognition methods utilize a voxel grid representation to overcome its irregular structure.
-This, however, structure conversion unnecessarily voluminous and causes issues.
+BB8 \cite{BB8} is a two-step 3D bounding box detection pipeline, which first segment the object in 2D image and then predict the 2D locations of the projections of the object 3D bounding box for the given segmentation.
+The 6-DOF pose is computed by using a PnP algorithm \cite{PNP}.
+Seamless \cite{Seamless} is a different pipeline that relies on the YOLO \cite{YOLO} architecture to predict the 2D projections of the vertices of the object 3D bounding box directly without any post-processing, which are then transform to 6-DOF pose using the PnP algorithm.
+Most of the above methods can not directly acquire the 6-DOF pose in 3D space of the objects.